 My Approach to Therapy

-I have been doing individual therapy for over 5 years.
+I have been doing individual and couples therapy for over 10 years.
 In that time, I have been able to identify four key aspects of therapy that have helped make it successful.
 Many of these come from core social work values that I was taught in college and others simply come from my own experience as a therapist.

 Strengths-Based